BenjaminMcGee/EngineeringPortfolio/RoboticsProject/README.txt

 all of these problems.
 As shown, the robot now runs smoothly.

-"RobotOverview" is a shot that shows the overall shape of the robot.
+"RobotOverview" is a shot that shows the overall shape of the original prototype of the robot.

-"FollowTest" is a demonstration of the robot following me, and shows that the robot is now perfectly stable and level.
+"FollowTest" is a demonstration of the robot following me, and shows that the prototype robot is now perfectly stable and level.